lilystraker/TheCoolerPortfolio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 I developed this website to display my personal programming projects.
-This is my second portfolio website, with the aim to create a more dynamic and interesting web page.
+This is my second portfolio website, with the aim to create a more dynamic and interesting web page that demonstrates my creativity.
-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Improvements
 <img src = "https://github.com/lilystraker/TheCoolerPortfolio/blob/7a54afc716f044ef2e0b96b0f0b48e4dd1fd141f/images/oldwebsite.png" alt = "Screenshot of old website" width = "400px"><img src = "https://github.com/lilystraker/TheCoolerPortfolio/blob/25e3b36297be15087b4475b57d8f76126af828d9/images/website.png" alt = "Screenshot of new website" width = "400px">